solaris765/convert-excel-to-json/README.md

 # convert-excel-to-json

--cellDates have been set to false.

--only change is acceptance of Buffers in place of input gile.
+!only change is acceptance of Buffers in place of input gile.

 Convert Excel to JSON, mapping sheet columns to object keys.